Did you know 80% of thoughts are negative? How many of those thoughts are rooted in false beliefs holding you back?

 If the belief that you have to eat perfectly is causing your suffering, take a step back and recognize that there is no consensus on what "perfect" is, so you're trying to hit moving target.
 What is true is that perfection is an expectation you would never place on anyone else, so it's probably not a reasonable expectation to set for yourself.

-If the belief that you're too damaged to figure out this intuitive eating thing is causing your suffering, take a step back and recognize that full and complete recovery has been possible for even people with severe eating disorders.
+If the belief that you're too damaged to figure out this intuitive eating thing is causing your suffering, take a step back and recognize that others have healed their relationship with food, and you can too.
 What is true is that you have already come very far, simply by making the commitment to ditch dieting.

 What are some of the false beliefs that have been causing you pain and suffering?